-Green solvents- supercritical fluids, water as a solvent for organic reactions, ionic liquids, fluorous biphasic solvent, PEG, solvent less processes, immobilized solvents and how to compare greenness of solvents.
-Energy requirements for reactions - alternative sources of energy: use of microwaves and ultrasonic energy.
+Green solvents-supercritical fluids, water as a solvent for organic reactions, ionic liquids, fluorous biphasic solvent, PEG, solvent less processes, immobilized solvents and how to compare greenness of solvents.
+Energy requirements for reactions-alternative sources of energy: use of microwaves and ultrasonic energy.

 Selection of starting materials; avoidance of unnecessary derivatization - careful use of blocking/protecting groups.
-Use of catalytic reagents (wherever possible) in preference to stoichiometric reagents; catalysis and green chemistry, comparison of heterogeneous and homogeneous catalysis, biocatalysis, asymmetric catalysis and photocatalysis.
+Catalysis and green chemistry, comparison of heterogeneous and homogeneous catalysis, biocatalysis, asymmetric catalysis and photocatalysis.

-Strengthening/ development of analytical techniques to prevent and minimize the generation of hazardous substances in chemical process iminodiacetate (alternative to Strecker synthesis)
+Strengthening/ development of analytical techniques to prevent and minimize the generation of hazardous substances in chemical process